cds-snc/notification-documentation/src/en/send.md

 **name (required)**

 The `name` of your bulk sending job.
-Used to identify this batch of notifications later on.
+Used to identify this bulk of notifications later on.

 <Content :page-key="$site.pages.find(p => p.relativePath === 'en/_arg_template_id.md').key"/>